 We may share the information that we collect about you through the Services in these ways:

-• in the context of contests or other promotions in which we identify an outside entity, with the identified entity
+• in the context of contests or other promotions in which we identify an outside entity, with the identified entity;

-• to respond to subpoenas, court orders, or other legal process, in response to a request for cooperation from law enforcement or another government agency, or to establish or exercise our legal rights or defend against legal claims
+• to respond to subpoenas, court orders, or other legal process, in response to a request for cooperation from law enforcement or another government agency, or to establish or exercise our legal rights or defend against legal claims;

-• when we believe it is necessary to investigate, prevent, or take action regarding illegal activities, suspected fraud, or as otherwise required by law
+• when we believe it is necessary to investigate, prevent, or take action regarding illegal activities, suspected fraud, or as otherwise required by law;

-• in connection with a corporate transaction, such as a divestiture, merger, consolidation, or asset sale
+• in connection with a corporate transaction, such as a divestiture, merger, consolidation, or asset sale;

-• in aggregated or other non-personally identifiable form
+• in aggregated or other non-personally identifiable form;

 How do you decide which advertisements to show me on the Services?

-Similarly, we may include in some of our Services features that integrate with third-party social networking services.
-To do this, we include in our web pages and apps code from the social networking service provider.
-This code may allow the service provider to collect information about your activities on the Services.
-If you are logged into the social networking service at the time, the service provider may also be able to identify you in connection with that information.
+We sometimes partner with third parties that operate platforms or offer services that you can use to access or otherwise interact with our content and offerings.
+For example, you can access The Daily Beast on your Apple iPad or iPhone.
+Similarly, we may include in some of our Services features that integrate with third-party social networking services or other third-party services.
+To do this, we may include in our web pages and apps code from the social networking service provider or other third party.
+This code may allow the service provider to collect information about your activities.
+If you are logged into social networking or other third-party services at the time, the service providers may also be able to identify you in connection with that information.